awsdocs/amazon-appstream2-developer-guide/doc_source/external-identity-providers-setting-up-saml.md

 If this information is not already configured in your IdP, provide the following:
 + **SAML Subject NameID** – The unique identifier for the user who is signing in\.
 **Note**
 For stacks with domain\-joined fleets, the NameID value for the user must be provided in the format of "`domain\username`" using the sAMAccountName or "`username@domain.com`" using userPrincipalName\.
 If you are using the sAMAccountName format, you can specify the `domain` by using either the NetBIOS name or the fully qualified domain name \(FQDN\)\.
-For more information, see [Using Active Directory Domains with AppStream 2\.0](active-directory.md)\.
+For more information, see [Using Active Directory with AppStream 2\.0](active-directory.md)\.
 + **SAML Subject Type** \(with a value set to `persistent`\) – Setting the value to `persistent` ensures that your IdP sends the same unique value for the `NameID` element in all SAML requests from a particular user\.
 Make sure that your IAM policy includes a condition to only allow SAML requests with a SAML sub\_type set to `persistent`, as described in [Step 2: Create a SAML 2\.0 Federation IAM Role](#external-identity-providers-grantperms)\.
 + **`Attribute` element with the `Name` attribute set to https://aws\.amazon\.com/SAML/Attributes/Role** – This element contains one or more `AttributeValue` elements that list the IAM role and SAML IdP to which the user is mapped by your IdP\.
 The role and IdP are specified as a comma\-delimited pair of ARNs\.
 + **`Attribute` element with the `SessionDuration` attribute set to https://aws\.amazon\.com/SAML/Attributes/SessionDuration \(optional\)** – This element contains one `AttributeValue` element that specifies the maximum amount of time that a federated streaming session for a user can remain active before reauthentication is required\.
 The default value is 60 minutes\.
 For more information, see the *An optional Attribute element with the SessionDuration attribute set to https://aws\.amazon\.com/SAML/Attributes/SessionDuration* section in [Configuring SAML Assertions for the Authentication Response](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml_assertions.html)\.